mauroseb/bootstrap-rhosp/README.md

    - Setup vBMC for the VMs

-*NOTE: There are nowadays more mature and also complex ways to achieve similar results like Infrared project or TripleO quickstart.
-However this code is simpler and *
+**NOTE:** There are nowadays more mature and also complex ways to achieve similar results like Infrared project or TripleO quickstart.
+However this code tries to keep the steps as simple as possible and should be easy to troubleshoot.

 ### Prerequisites